 The author has also had the experience of performing with Holly Cole, Sam Noto, Guido Basso, PJ Perry, Campbell Ryga, Kirk McDonald, Del Dako, Bobby Shew, Lee Konitz, Ian McDougall, Hugh Fraser, Ralph Bowen, Adi Braun, John Riley, Kevin Breit, Paul Wertico, Sean Jones, Rob McConnell, John Stowell, Collin Barrett, Brad Turner, Mark Kelso, Jeff Young, Michael Farquharson, Vern Dorge, George Koller, Madeleine Eastman, and Phil Nimmons.

 Over the past 14 years the method has been utilized by students that have gone on to study at the “New School” of Manhattan, Rutgers University, Berklee College, McGill University, Toronto University, Capilano University/College and Humber College.
 Sheldon Zandboer has been a member of the Faculty of Jazz at Mt.
-Royal University since 1998 and is a jazz piano instructor at: University of Calgary; Ambrose University.
+Royal University since 1998.